aiidateam/aiida-core/docs/source/developer_guide/plugins/new_system.rst

 Decouple development and update cycles of AiiDA and plugins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Since plugins are separate python packages, they can be developed in a separate code repository and updated when the developer sees fit without a need to update AiiDA.
-Similarly, if AiiDA updates plugins may not need to release a new version.
+Similarly, if AiiDA is updated, plugins may not need to release a new version.

 Promote modular design in AiiDA development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^